Maggie Helwig: Activism

 Women in Black network, particularly during the Balkan wars of the 1990s.
 She was also a well known advocate for Toronto's branch of the Occupy Wall Street movement, and was one of three clergy from different denominations ticketed for setting up a chapel at the Occupy Toronto "re-occupation" camp on May 1, 2012.

 In 2022, on behalf of the Church of Saint Stephen-in-the-Fields, Helwig filed an interlocutory injunction request to prohibit the City of Toronto from removing a homeless encampment located alongside the Church on City of Toronto property.
 This request was denied by the Ontario Superior Court of Justice, and the encampment was partially removed by the City in 2023.
-Helwig wrote her 2025 book Encampment, winner of the 2025 Toronto Book Award, on this topic.
+Helwig wrote her 2025 book Encampment: Resistance, Grace, and an Unhoused Community, winner of the 2025 Toronto Book Award, on this topic.
 The remainder of the encampment survived in a precarious situation in the following years, facing a series of violation notices from the City.

 It was forcibly cleared by the City in October 2025 following an order from Toronto Fire Services.

+In 2026, she won the Shaughnessy Cohen Prize for Political Writing for Encampment: Resistance, Grace, and an Unhoused Community.

 Personal life

-Born in the UK, Helwig is the daughter of prominent Canadian writer David Helwig and theatre director and actor Nancy Helwig of Kingston, Ontario.
+Born in the United Kingdom, Helwig is the daughter of prominent Canadian writer David Helwig and theatre director and actor Nancy Helwig of Kingston, Ontario.
 She is married to editor Ken Simons and has one daughter.